Poland is done sending arms to Ukraine, Polish leader says as trade dispute escalates

 Prime Minister Mateusz Morawiecki said in an interview late on Wednesday that Poland is no longer transferring weapons to Ukraine.
 He made the comment as his populist party faces pressure from a far-right party in a national election on Oct.
 15. The far-right party, Confederation, says Poland is not getting the gratitude it deserves for arming Ukraine and accepting its refugees.

+The prime minister then spoke of a military modernization plan underway, spurred by fears of Russian aggression in the region.

-A government spokesman, Piotr Mueller, appeared to confirm Thursday that Warsaw would not agree to more military aid.
-He said the country was now only providing supplies of ammunition and armaments that had previously been agreed to, noting that "a series of absolutely unacceptable statements and diplomatic gestures appeared on the Ukrainian side."
+A government spokesman, Piotr Mueller, said Thursday the country was now only providing supplies of ammunition and armaments that had previously been agreed to, noting that "a series of absolutely unacceptable statements and diplomatic gestures appeared on the Ukrainian side."

 A leading security and defense expert, Michal Baranowski, said that Poland gave most of what it could give earlier in the war, and with no plans for shipments of major equipment soon he doesn't see a threat to Ukraine's capabilities in the near term.
 Still, he considers the comments as troubling for Ukraine as its seeks to maintain Western support in the war unleashed by Russia.